Skip to main content

 Best next step

-Open the Cocoa hub to verify the live tape, check forecast direction, and decide whether this move is important enough to change a position.
+Open the Cocoa hub to compare the latest available context, check forecast ranges, and decide whether this exposure deserves a deeper research workflow.

 What this page answers